artymst/physicsgraphpy/README.md

 - **Windows**
 - **macOS**
-- **linux**
+- **Linux**

-As long as python is supported, the library should work. browser-based or mobile interpreters may be limited.
+As long as Python is supported, the library should work. browser-based or mobile interpreters may be limited.

 ---